• Skip to primary navigation

 Step 7: Remove the cakesicles and insert the sticks.
 Dip the popsicle sticks about ¼ of the way in the chocolate before inserting.

-Step 8: Melt your chocolate in one of the two ways listed below.
+Step 8: Melt your chocolate in one of the two ways below.
 Hold a cakesicle over the melted chocolate and use a spoon to coat the cakesicle in the melted chocolate.

 Step 9: Hold the cakesicle carefully and gently shake it to remove the excess melted chocolate.
 Place on either a silicone mat or a piece of wax paper.
-Tip, be sure the mat or wax paper is on a cookie sheet so you can easily move them to the refrigerator.
+Tip: be sure the mat or wax paper is on a cookie sheet so you can easily move them to the refrigerator.

 Quickly sprinkle or decorate the cakesicle before the chocolate hardens.
 Place back on the baking pan and move back into the refrigerator.
 Refrigerate for 30 minutes, then serve or freeze them.
 See the FAQ for freezing directions.